Degenerative Joint Disease (DJD) SSDI Lawyers in Arizona

 • Physical examination or imaging that reveals the abnormality of the impacted joint.
 Examples may include subluxation, contracture, body or fibrous ankylosis, joint space narrowing, bony destruction, ankylosis and arthrodesis.

-• Physical limitation of musculoskeletal function lasting, or expected to last at least 12 months.
+• Physical limitation of musculoskeletal function lasting or expected to last at least 12 months.

-To show your physical limitation, you must present medical documentation.
-Documentation may include the use of a mobility device like a walker, cane or wheelchair.
-It may be shown by an inability to use one upper extremity while needing a hand-held assistive device.
-Alternatively, it may be shown by not being able to use either of the upper extremities to complete work-related fine and gross movement.
+Physical limitations may also be shown by the inability to use one upper extremity while needing a handheld assistive device or by the inability to use either of the upper extremities to complete work-related fine and gross movement.

-You must prove all facets of the medical condition as outlined in the Listing of Impairments to show your qualification for benefits.
-Missing information can slow your application or result in a denial of benefits.
+You must prove all facets of the medical condition as outlined in theListing of Impairments to show your qualification for benefits.
+Missing information can delay your application or result in a denial of benefits.

 Pekas Smith Disability Attorneys offers free consultations for people seeking disability benefits.
 You may be at the stage of considering if applying is right for you.
 You may be ready to apply.
 Even if you need to appeal a denial of benefits, our lawyers may assist you.
 We represent people at all stages in their SSDI claims.

-Degenerative Joint Disease SSDI FAQs
+Degenerative Joint Disease and SSDI – FAQs

 Can you get disability payments for degenerative joint disease?